Model Configuration Variables

 Best Practices

-# Disable GPT-5 to control API costs during development
+# Disable GPT-5 to control API costs in development

 MODELS_OPENAI_GPT5_ACTIVE=false